awsdocs/aws-kms-developer-guide/doc_source/data-protection.md

 To connect directly to AWS KMS from your virtual private cloud \(VPC\) without sending traffic over the public internet, use VPC endpoints, powered by AWS PrivateLink\.
 For more information, see [Connecting to AWS KMS through a VPC endpoint](kms-vpc-endpoint.md)\.

 AWS KMS also supports a [hybrid post\-quantum key exchange](pqtls.md) option for the Transport Layer Security \(TLS\) network encryption protocol\.
-You can use this option with TLS when you connect to KMS API endpoints\.
+You can use this option with TLS when you connect to AWS KMS API endpoints\.